mculep/ono-hawaii-eats-react-project/README.md

-#### Hawaii Grinds is an app that shows different places to eat on Oahu, HI.
+#### 'Ono Hawaii Eats is an app that displays some of the best places to eat on the islands of Hawaii.